 The Sunski Dipseas aren't a bad choice either.
 Though we've tested several pairs of these over the years, and not every lens color is our favorite, the most recent brown lenses we tested are polarized and have good clarity, even if they are a little light for very bright conditions.
 The J + S Classic Aviator has average lenses that do just fine in most situations, although they don't rise to the surface as particularly impressive.

 Some of the most inexpensive sunglasses also show the worst lens distortion.
-The Kaliyadi Polarized Mirror Lens 3 pack can be had for a song, but the quality of these lenses has a lot to be desired.
+The Kaliyadi Polarized Mirror Lens 3 pack can be had for a song, but the quality of these lenses leaves a lot to be desired.
 We found their polarization could be a little uneven, the lenses in some cases popped out easily, and image distortion proved quite obvious.
 This super cheap multi-pack might be a great option if you like to keep emergency backup sunglasses on hand in a glove compartment or for lending out.

 Comfort